JetBrains/jpa-buddy-documentation/faq/faq.md

 ## Why am I unable to find certain features?

 Certain features in JPA Buddy are only available when specific libraries are present.
 For instance, you can create Liquibase changelogs or MapStruct mappers only if you have the [corresponding library in the libraries list](https://www.jpa-buddy.com/documentation/#dependencies).
 So, please make sure you have [the required library](https://www.jpa-buddy.com/documentation/#dependencies) in your project.

-## Is JPA Buddy available for free?

-_TL;DR: Yes, but some features are available only for subscribers._

-JPA Buddy is designed to help users:
-* get started with the Jakarta Persistence API and related libraries
-* follow best practices
-* speed up development

-We believe in providing features that support these goals for free:
-* Make it easier to start with Jakarta Persistence API and surrounding frameworks and libraries.
-* Ensure the right use of the mentioned frameworks and libraries.
-To achieve this JPA Buddy strongly follows best practices and documentation while code generation and provides smart inspections to examine the existing code.
-* Accelerate the development process itself.

-We decided that the features supporting the first two goals **should stay free**.
-Here we speak about the visual designers for entities, Spring Data JPA repositories, Liquibase changelogs, SQL statements, etc. We also keep coding assistance on the free side.
-All features of JPA Buddy remain free for academic use (teachers, students, classroom assistance) as well as training courses, coding schools and bootcamps.

-The third target is about making developers more efficient.
-This brings direct business value, and we can measure this value in money.

-Features that available **only for subscribers** are:
-* Liquibase diff changelog, Flyway versioned migrations and DDL generation.
-* JPA entities generation from the existing database.
-* DTO generation and MapStruct/ModelMapper support.

-In addition, we provide a few ways to get JPA Buddy license **for free**:
-1. Follow us on <a href="https://twitter.com/JPABuddy" target="blank">Twitter</a>, send us a private message, and get one month for free!
-2. If you have 500+ <a href="https://twitter.com/JPABuddy" target="blank">Twitter</a> subscribers, share our tweets 3-4 times this month and get the next month of free use!
-3. Report a severe bug or share a great idea that makes it to our roadmap, and we'll reward you!
-4. Write about JPA Buddy or create a <a href="https://www.youtube.com/c/JPABuddy" target="blank">YouTube</a> video, and receive our heartfelt thanks!

 ## Does JPA Buddy collect any personal information from users?